 Chemex 6-cup brewer

 Burr grinder (recommended)

 Pouring Kettle (gooseneck preferred)

-Unfold the Chemex filter and insert in the top of the brewer, making sure the 3-layered side of the filter is lined up with the pouring spout.
+- Unfold the Chemex filter and place it in the brewer's top, making sure the three-layered side of the filter is aligned with the pouring spout.

-If using pre-ground coffee skip to Step 5.
-Otherwise, weigh your whole bean coffee and grind it on a setting slightly coarser than medium.
+- Weigh your whole bean coffee and grind it on a coarser setting than medium.

-Pour your ground coffee into the filter and gently shake the brewer back and forth to settle the grounds.
+- To settle the grounds, pour the ground coffee into the filter and gently shake the brewer back and forth.

-Begin pouring continuously in a spiraling pattern.
-(Time: 0:45-2:45) Try to avoid pouring directly in the center or around the edges of the filter.
-If the water level nears the rim of the Chemex, pause for a moment to let it drain before continuing.
-Stop pouring once your timer reads 2:45 or your scale reads 600 grams.
+- Begin continually pouring in a spiral.
+(From 0:45 - 2:45 ) Pouring directly into the middle of the filter or around the edges should be avoided.
+If the water level in the Chemex approaches the rim, stop for a time to allow it to drain before proceeding.
+When your timer beeps at 2:45 or your scale reads 600 grams, stop pouring.